 Next, choose to run the test for a set number of days or until the results are statistically significant.
 Then, click continue until you see the ‘Original Title/Test Title’ page.
 Here, upload your alternative title next to the original.
 If you only want to test a new title, keep scrolling through the pages until you reach the ‘Ready to Start?’ window.
-Now just click on ‘Yes, Start the Test,’ and you’re good to go!
+Now just click on ‘Yes, Start the Test,’ and TubeBuddy AI will take care of the rest.

 What to Expect from TubeBuddy’s A/B Testing Reports

 If you want to test a different title or description, or perhaps a different link in your description box, you can do that, and we can track your results for you.

 Go back to the main ‘A/B Testing’ home page and select the video you are running the test on.
 A new window called ‘A/B Test Status’ will open to give you all the needed details.